tundish/blathnaid/NOTES.rst

 Broke
 -----

 In those days you see, people would always help their neighbours whenever there was need.
-And if they got to owing they would settle up at Yuletide.
+And should they get to owing they would settle up at Yuletide.
 Jack blushed to think that this year there had been very little to offer anyone.
 And the Blacksmith was chief among their creditors.
 According to custom, Jack bowed and asked how he might be of service.